Biggest fuck up?

 I interviewed a CEO of an entrepreneurial business recently.
 His tip was to make mistakes, not doing may show you’re not trying hard enough.
-Another senior director told me, ‘do and beg for forgiveness afterward.
-For if you wait for permission it won’t necessarily be granted.’
+Another senior director told me, ‘Do and beg for forgiveness afterwards.
+For if you wait for permission, it won’t necessarily be granted.’

 More like a flickering candle.
 I’m still trying to figure out what I want to be.
 Is that wrong at nearly 45?
 I guess the key thing is to reduce stress and be happy.

 Business-wise, I realised that I needed to be more targeted in my approach and focus on my strengths.
 The other aspect is to say no more often.
 Bloody hell, I’m realising this is sounding like some cliché from a Richard Branson book.

 It’s simple, really.
 Cut the bullshit, focus on your strengths and don’t get distracted by players.

 I’m actually working on a plan to declutter my life.
 Before you jump up and down and say poppycock, and it’s all mumbo-jumbo, there’s a lot of sense to this.

 I’ve been following The Minimalists, and I’ve become fascinated by the fact we’ve fucked up our lives with social media, phones, and this urge to peacock everywhere.

 For the first couple of years of business, I thought it was essential to do all the networking and social media shit.
 Reality is that it doesn’t matter.

 What matters is focusing on what you want to do.
 There’s no surprise that there’s a massive increase in mental health issues along with the rise of social media and instant gratification from social media, is there?